MaybinMichael/LogisticsAnalyticsDashboard/README.md

   Descriptive statistics of continuous features and categorical features are available.
 Downloading is enabled.
   User can post queries on the app.

-Video demonstration of the app is available in the following link: xxxx
+Video demonstration of the app is available in the following link: (https://www.youtube.com/watch?v=2mgeeMDgi4Q&ab_channel=maybinmichael)

 Sample input files are available in the Input folder (path: website>Input)